UChicagoSUPERgroup/TrackingTransparencyPETS2024/README.md

   - Linux/Windows `npm install --no-optional`

 - Run webpack: `npm run watch` - this runs Webpack in watch mode and automatically reruns whenever you change any files.
 Recommended to leave this running in a background terminal.

+### Chrome

+ Visit `chrome://extensions` in your browser \(or open up the Chrome menu by clicking the icon to the far right of the window, and select **Extensions** under the **More Tools** menu to get to the same place\).

+1. Ensure that the **Developer mode** checkbox in the top right-hand corner is checked.

+2. Click **Load unpacked extension…** to pop up a file-selection dialog.

+3. Navigate to the directory in which your extension files live, and select it.

+Alternatively, you can drag and drop the directory where your extension files live onto `chrome://extensions` in your browser to load it.

+### Firefox

-- Open Chrome and install extension, or run in a temporary Firefox profile by running `npm run firefox`
+Run `npm run firefox` to start up a temporary Firefox profile with the extension installed.

+Alternatively open `about:debugging` in Firefox, click **Load Temporary Add-on** and select any file in your extension's directory:

+The extension will now be installed, and will stay until you restart Firefox.

 ## Building for Production

 Run `npm dist`.
-This creates a zip file in the `web-ext-artifacts/` folder.
+This runs webpack in production mode, minfies the files, and packs the code in a zip file in the `web-ext-artifacts/` folder.
+This can be installed in the same procedure as above.

 # License

+GPL? (disconnect list is GPL)

 # Links